Byte01Coder/Earthquake-Impact-Prediction/README.md

 ```
 **Outcomes:**

-By the end of the project, students will:

 ```
 * Understand seismic data and its role in predicting earthquake impacts.
 * Preprocess and analyze geospatial and geophysical features.